espressomd/espresso/doc/sphinx/inter.rst

 This command defines a velocity dependent interaction between particles of the types *type1* and *type2*.
 For a description of the input arguments see :class:`espressomd.interactions.DPDInteraction`.
-The interaction only has an effect if the DPD thermostat activated.
+The interaction only has an effect if the DPD thermostat activated, and acts according to the temperature of the thermostat.

 Fixing the center of mass
 ~~~~~~~~~~~~~~~~~~~~~~~~~